-Descriptions of the perfect data of this experiment in terms of the QCD or meson-baryon approach are still unknown.
+Descriptions of the perfect data of this experiment in terms of the quark or meson-baryon approach are still unknown.

 Clarification of the physical nature of the phenomenon can be advanced by its study in different kinematical conditions.
 One of the ways in this direction is variation of the excitation mode of the concerned baryon pair.
 In all the experiments so far performed the energy transfer to the pair was realized via free or quasi-free collision of fast nucleons.
 It is of interest whether the two-baryon resonance and the relevant $\pi\pi$ enhancement could be generated via coherent interaction of a fast projectile proton with a bound pn pair, the deuteron.
 Here, coherence means, as usual, conservation of the same nucleus in the initial and final states.
-In difference to the quasi-free scattering mechanism (fig. 1.b) and ${}^{3}\text{He}\pi\pi$ system production (fig. 1.c) both nucleons of the deuteron participate in the intermediate subprocess leading to the $d\pi\pi$ system formation and denoted by the shaded block in fig. 1.
+Differently from the quasi-free scattering mechanism (fig. 1(b)) and $^3\text{He}\pi\pi$ system production (fig. 1(c)) both nucleons of the deuteron participate in the intermediate subprocess leading to the $d\pi\pi$ system formation (fig. 1(d)).
+This subprocess is denoted by the shaded block in fig. 1.